Rev. William Clifford Zanton

 He is survived by his loving wife, Linda; two sons, Jay (Carole) Zanton of Centralia, IL and David (Jessica) Zanton of Spear Fish, SD; daughter, Susan (Richard) Gunkle of Bethleham, PA; sister, Mary Ellen Will of NYC; eight grandchildren; and three great-grandchildren.
 He was predeceased by son, William Kenneth; and granddaughter, Taylor Gunkle.

-Memorial Services are Thursday, March 28th, 2019 at the First Lutheran Church, 612 N. Randall Avenue, Janesville, WI.
+Memorial Services are at 2 p.m. on Thursday, March 28th, 2019 at the First Lutheran Church, 612 N. Randall Avenue, Janesville, WI.
 Burial will be at a later date in Roseville, IL.
 Memorials in Rev. William's name may be made to the church or charity of your choice.
 Betzer Funeral Home of Delavan, WI is serving Linda and her family.

 GazetteXtra.com does not condone or review every comment.
 Read more in our Commenter Policy Agreement